RECIPE FOR BOBOTIE

 1 teaspoon of brown sugar

-A handful of chopped dried apricots or 1 tablespoon of chutney
+A handful of chopped dried apricots or 1 tablespoon

 3 eggs